unifiedjs/unified-args/readme.md

 cli input.txt --use 'toc=max-depth:3'
 ```

-Plug-in to load by its name or path, optionally with options, and use
+Plugin to load by its name or path, optionally with options, and use on every
-on every processed file.
+processed file.
 Can be set from [configuration files][config-file].

-To pass options, follow the plugin by an equals sign (`=`) and settings,
+To pass options, follow the plugin by an equals sign (`=`) and settings, which
-which have the same in syntax as [`--setting <settings>`][setting].
+have the same in syntax as [`--setting <settings>`][setting].

-Plug-ins prefixed with the [configured `pluginPrefix`][configured] are
+Plugins prefixed with the [configured `pluginPrefix`][configured] are preferred
-preferred over modules without prefix.
+over modules without prefix.

 *   **Default**: none
 *   **Alias**: `-u`